vmalj/workfiles/aws/simple2tier/README.md

-A Simple 2 Tier Architecture
+A Simple 2 Tier Architecture for Terraform